 The route prices on lead time and season aggressively.
 Off-peak base fares hold at the low end from May through October outside school holidays.
 Cool season (November to April) adds 35 to 65 percent across every operator.
 Songkran (mid-April) and Chinese New Year add 50 to 80 percent.

-Aggregator comparison: Skyscanner, KAYAK, and Trip.com surface the same inventory through GDS partners.
-Trip.com’s per-route page shows bag and seat-selection fees inline, which Skyscanner does not.
+Aggregator listings surface the same inventory through GDS partners, so the headline fare is consistent across them.
+Some per-route pages show bag and seat-selection fees inline, which others do not.
 For the Bangkok to Krabi lane, check current schedules and fares as the starting point.

 Frequently asked questions about flying Bangkok to Krabi